dirko/dirko.github.io/_posts/2016-01-28-Chainer-character-embeddings.md

-it wasn't vectorised. [`Chainer`](http://chainer.org/) is a python deep learning package that enables us to implement the model easily with automatic differentiation and the resulting vectorised operations are fast - and can be run on a GPU if you want.
+it wasn't vectorised. [`Chainer`](http://chainer.org/) is a python deep learning package that enables us to implement the model easily with automatic differentiation and the resulting vectorised operations are fast---and can be run on a GPU if you want.
 In this post I'll explore how the different optimisers perform out of the box.

 ## `Chainer`